FEUTechACMX/acm-app/README.md

 Welcome to the **FEU Tech ACM** App repository!

-This repo contains the FEU Tech ACM Organization's official cross-platform application source code.
+This repository contains the FEU Tech ACM Organization's official cross-platform application source code.

 The app is being developed to serve as the central platform for communication, collaboration, and promotion of every ACM member and officer in education, opportunities, and beyond.